sameenataj427-collab/MTKClient-NoRoot-Termux/README.md

 ​# Description
 ​This is a specialized, lightweight "Sniper" version of mtkclient, optimized specifically for Termux.
 It is a fully non-root based solution that allows you to bypass the need for a PC or a rooted host device by utilizing the Termux-USB API.
-# Discription on how this version of mtkclient works
-This version uses a high-frequency loop to bridge the gap between the host phone and target phone.
-It solves the common "Device not found" error by checking the USB port thousands of times, ensuring that the split-second BROM window is never missed.

 # ​Key Details
 ​Zero Root Required: Unlike the original mtkclient, this version is designed to run in a standard Termux environment without root access.
 ​Optimized for Mobile: All GUI, Windows-specific, and non-essential files have been stripped to keep the script small and fast.